 Between 2004 and 2016 Howard Sapers was the Correctional Investigator of Canada.
 Mr. Sapers has served as the Executive Director of the John Howard Society of Alberta, an elected member of the Legislative Assembly of Alberta, Director of Canada’s National Crime Prevention Centre Investment Fund and Vice Chairperson (Prairie Region) of Parole Board Canada.
-Mr. Sapers is a Past President of the Canadian Criminal Justice Association, has served as a member of the Board of Directors of the Forum of Canadian Ombudsman and between 2012 and 2016 was a North American Regional representative to the International Ombudsman Institute.
+Mr. Sapers is a Past President of the Canadian Criminal Justice Association, was a long serving member of the Board of Directors of the Forum of Canadian Ombudsman, and between 2012 and 2016, was a North American Regional representative to the International Ombudsman Institute.
 Mr. Sapers represented the community of small federal departments and agencies on the Government of Canada Small Department Audit Committee and was Chairman of the Department of National Defence/Canadian Forces Ombudsman Advisory Committee.
 In 2017, Mr. Sapers was appointed by the Ontario government to conduct a two-year independent review of Ontario Corrections that resulted in 3 major reports containing over 160 transformative recommendations.